Save documents as a package or a single file in iWork for Mac

 - Keynote 6.5 or later: "Would you like to save this presentation as a package?”

-If you plan to send your iWork for Mac document to an Internet service such as iTunes U, Dropbox, Gmail, or another site where you upload files through your web browser, you should first export your document as a ZIP archive.
-This option is available in Pages 5.1 and later, Numbers 3.1 and later, and Keynote 6.1 and later.
+- You plan to send your iWork for Mac document to an non-iCloud Internet service such as iTunes U, Dropbox, Gmail, or another site where you upload files through your web browser.